Send the link below via email or IMCopy

 Used deliberately, repetition can be an effective rhetorical strategy for achieving emphasis.

-YO, students, (Yep, I'm talking to you!)
-Repetition and parallelism are two of the EASIEST rhetorical devices you can use in your own writing. . .
+YO, students, repetition and parallelism (parallel structure) are two of the EASIEST rhetorical devices you can use in your OWN writing. . .
 YOU SHOULD TRY THEM!

 The term euphemism refers to polite, indirect expressions which replace words and phrases considered harsh and impolite or which suggest something unpleasant.
 People use euphemisms to soften something considered harsh or offensive.